The Mussel Pot, New Zealand: Eating Green-Lipped Mussels

 There were mussels, mussels, and more mussels.
 Steamed mussels, baked mussels, smoked mussels, mussel chowder.
 You could get it all.

 “It doesn’t say they’re green-lipped mussels,” I said fervently to Tom across the table.
 “I have to try green-lip mussels!”
-Despite this being only the third day of a two week trip, I was already scared of running out of time to try all the things on my New Zealand must-do list.
+Despite this being only the third day of a two week trip to New Zealand’s South Island, I was already scared of running out of time to try all the things on my New Zealand must-do list.

 “I’m sure they’re green-lip mussels,” Tom assured me.
 He had studied abroad in New Zealand for a semester in college so I decided he must know what he was talking about and decided not to ask our server if they were indeed green-lipped mussels and risk looking like an idiot.